-Croatia has been rapidly growing as a premier tourist destination in the Mediterranean.
-We wanted to go there before it became too overcrowded.
+Croatia and to a lesser extent Bosnia-Herzegovina have been rapidly growing as premier tourist destinations in the Mediterranean.
+We wanted to go there before they became too crowded.

 Sunday 2.7.2006, Stavanger – Zaton Mali

 We were actually going to Croatia last summer but were not able to obtain flight tickets, and instead we chose England and Wales.
 Perhaps we were at bit late.
 This time we succeeded, flying Norwegian.
 We booked accommodation two different places, on the net, the first near Dubrovnik and the second on the island of Hvar.
 This was going to be a two weeks family vacation.

 The plane left around eight in the morning.
 Less than three hours later we landed on the airport just south of Dubrovnik on the Adriatic coast.
 The landscape was strangely lush seen from the air and later on from the road.
 Later we heard that it had been raining for three months.

 We had rented a car from Suncars, like on Corsica.
 We went off in a brand new Opel Astra station wagon.
 Along OK roads we passed high above Dubrovnik, the fortress city on the Unesco-list.
 Around 10 km north of Dubrovnik we came to a long bay or little fjord in Norwegian terms and the place Zaton Mali.
 It was here we would be staying the coming week at